-Panthers rebound from first regulation loss to split two-game set with Red Wings
+Panthers rebound from regulation loss to split set with Red Wings.
+Big tests lie ahead

 Florida Panthers

-Panthers rebound from first regulation loss to split two-game set with Red Wings
+Panthers rebound from regulation loss to split set with Red Wings.
+Big tests lie ahead

 The Florida Panthers knew what was at stake Tuesday.
 They were coming off their first regulation loss of the season.
 Their schedule also picks up considerably over the next few weeks — both in the sheer number of games and the quality of the opponents.